-Two doctors were held by ICE.
+2 doctors were held by ICE.
 They say what they saw at one facility shocked them

 Held behind bars as they pleaded for asylum, these men say they watched people around them receiving poor medical care, but -- despite their years of training -- felt powerless to help.

-It's a rare perspective that hasn't
+It's a rare perspective that hasn't been heard in the US immigration debate.